-The Illinois Behavioral Health Workforce Education, Learning & Leadership (BHWELL) HRSA Scholars Program is a clinical certificate and scholarship program at the University of Illinois (2017-2021) for MSW students who want to learn team-based models for integrating health and mental health services in primary care settings in rural and underserved areas.
+The Illinois Behavioral Health Workforce Education, Learning & Leadership (BHWELL) HRSA Scholars Program is a clinical certificate and scholarship program at the University of Illinois (2017-2021 and 2021-2025) for MSW students who want to learn team-based models for integrating health and mental health services in high need, high demand areas throughout Illinois, including rural, small urban, and large urban areas.

 semesters in field

 Each year, BHWELL scholars are selected for specialized training in advanced Integrated Behavioral Health clinical skills needed to practice on interprofessional teams in integrated health and mental health settings.

 Integrated Behavioral Health brings MSWs and other behavioral health clinicians onto healthcare interprofessional teams in settings such as primary care clinics, hospitals, FQHCs, critical access hospitals, and mental health to address biopsychosocial needs of patients and families.

 Scholars also learn evidence-based interventions and strategies to promote health and well-being among rural or urban underserved areas and populations, including violence prevention, trauma-informed care, brief therapies, digital health literacy, and tele-behavioral health.
 Scholars learn to collaborate with other health professions and community resource providers to improve quality of care for persons with co-occurring health and behavioral health conditions.